stevengregory/sn-update-set-extractor/README.md

 ## Input & Output

-The utility expects to find update sets in the `data` directory.
-It will process all XML files found in this directory.
+Load your ServiceNow update sets into the `data` directory, and the utility will process all XML files it contains.

-The code extracted from the XML files will be placed in the `dist` directory.
-The directory structure will be organized based on file types.
-For example:
+The extracted code is then structured and saved in the `dist` directory.
+Each file type gets its own directory for easy navigation.
+For example, the output directory structure might look like:

 ```
 dist/